January 15th, 2017 – 5 Hours

 Remember, Zip Tie’s are your friend.

-In the DC area, April 1st is usually when to start looking around April 1st.
+In the DC area, April 1st is usually when to start looking at dates for planting.
 This year, we’ve had a very warm winter and a particularly nice set of 14 days starting March 25th, 2017.
 I went ahead and planted then.
 It’s looking like there could be one low of 42º F day in about a week.

 I started with the easiest, potatoes.
 These will go in their own planter pot.